-When I came across the screen flickering issue, I had little knowledge that almost all Xiaomi smartphones have been reporting the certain degree of flickering.
+When I came across the screen flickering issue, I had little knowledge that almost all Xiaomi smartphones have been reporting a certain degree of flickering.
 I stumbled upon a forum where hundreds of users discussed the flickering issue at length and finally decided to provide a fix for the issue.
-Screen Flickering is a problem where the screen flickers, jitters or flashes or the luminosity of the screen goes down to 20% or so.
+Screen Flickering is a problem where the screen flickers, jitters, or flashes or the luminosity of the screen goes down to 20% or so.
 Like any electronic component that can develop serious problems if not contained and fixed soon, Xiaomi users have little choice to make their decision on what method to opt for to get rid of it.

 How To Fix Redmi Note 5 Screen Flickering Issue?